Catdontpat/Catdontpat/README.md

 ## 👋 Yo, I’m Cattu Or Justin
-- 👀 Your average ✨ Fullstack ✨ self-taught dev
+- 👀 Your average ✨ Frontend ✨ self-taught dev
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on anything & Build further projects!

-- 📫 How to reach me: Cattu on Discord or @Catnopat on twitter
+- 📫 How to reach me: Cattu on Discord or @Cattu_cs on twitter

+- ❗ Business Inquiries: justin@cattu.dev